-It is not to submit your request as soon as poor. - It is better to submit your request as soon as possible. - It is strongly suggested that you have someone who can speak Thai accompany you to the Ministry of Education to help you communicate with the office staff. - After finishing the process and receiving your receipt, please submit the receipt to the MUIC Admissions Office.
+- This process may take 2 months or more.
+It is better to submit your request as soon as possible. - It is strongly suggested that you have someone who can speak Thai accompany you to the Ministry of Education to help you communicate with the office staff. - After finishing the process and receiving your receipt, please submit the receipt to the MUIC